bcgrendel/Directory_Memorizer/README.md

 Install the [Cmder](https://cmder.net/) console emulator if you haven't already.

 Next, navigate to the startup scripts directory for Cmder.
-From the Cmder install directory, it's in **__config/profile.d__** - if you're not sure where Cmder is located, the default configuration usually has Cmder opening in its own installation directory by default, so just open Cmder, run **cd config/profile.d**, and then run **explorer .\**.
-Not only will you have Cmder shell in the startup directory, but you'll have an explorer window open here too (we'll need this shortly).
+From the Cmder install directory, it's in **__config/profile.d__** - if you're not sure where Cmder is located, the default configuration usually has Cmder opening in its own installation directory by default, so just open Cmder, run `cd config/profile.d`, and then run `explorer .\*`.
+Not only will you have your Cmder shell inside the startup directory, and you'll have a file explorer window open here too (we'll need this shortly).

 If you don't already have a startup batch script in this directory, create one with whatever name you wish ("startup.bat" should suffice).
 Now open this file in your preferred editor.